Ice Age (2002 film): Music

 The official soundtrack to Ice Age was released on May 14, 2002, by Varèse Sarabande.
 The soundtrack consists of the original musical score composed for the film by David Newman and performed by the Hollywood Studio Symphony.
 The song "Send Me on My Way" by Rusted Root is also featured in the film but is absent from the album.
 The Swedish group Bubbles released the song "Somewhere" (on their 2002 album "Inbetween") to promote the movie, outside of the United States.
 The Japanese version has a theme song called "A Single Drop of Tears" by ZONE.

 Release

+Ice Age was released in theaters on March 15, 2002.
+Its original screening contained a sneak preview of Star Wars: Episode II – Attack of the Clones.

+Marketing

+Its first teaser trailer debuted on June 18, 2001 and it was first screened in showings of Dr. Dolittle 2 and The Fast and the Furious, as well as some screenings of Atlantis: The Lost Empire, Lara Croft: Tomb Raider, Moulin Rouge!, and Shrek.
+Its first teaser contained the opening scene featuring soon to be show-stealing character Scrat.
+A second trailer debuted online on October 29, 2001 and was first screened in showings of Monsters, Inc..
+A third trailer followed up online on January 18, 2002, and was shown on Kung Pow!
+Enter the Fist.
+The Fox network had aired behind-the-scenes footage and clips during February 2002 airings of The Simpsons, Futurama, King of the Hill, Malcolm in the Middle, and The X-Files, including custom-made bumpers featuring Scrat created by Blue Sky themselves.